Malti Bhojwani offers Life Coaching and NLP techniques to help you heal.

 Tears are normal, anger is normal, feeling the pain is normal, wanting to talk about it incessantly with anyone who will listen is also normal, be kind to yourself and allow yourself to grieve till you get to the stage of acceptance.
 That is when you will wake up and go to bed “pain-free”.

-Losing a loved one through a breakup emulates the same sense of loss and grief as losing someone to death.
+Losing a loved one through a breakup emulates a similar sense of loss and grief as losing someone to death.
 You will survive.
 You will heal, even if you cannot believe that now, just know that it is true.
+Don’t feel guilty for feeling this pain and do not compare your situation to others.
 To feel pain after loss is normal.
 It proves that we are alive, human.
 But we can't stop living.
 We have to become stronger, while not shutting off our feelings for the hope of one day being healed and finding happiness again.

 There are stages of grief and all of us may go through each one of them or not, and the time we take in each stage also varies depending on our willingness to move on and our past experiences.
 Some of us may breeze through some stages, because in some way, we already went through them whilst STILL in the relationship.